netscaler/netscaler-k8s-ingress-controller/docs/network/type_loadbalancer.md

         kubectl create -f apache-service.yaml

     When you create the service, the IPAM controller assigns an IP address to the `apache` service from the IP address range you had defined in the IPAM controller deployment.
 The IP address allocated by the IPAM controller is provided in the `status.loadBalancer.ingress:` field of the service definition.
-The Citrix ingress controller configures the IP address allocated to the service as a virtual IP (VIP) in the Citrix ADC.
+The Citrix ingress controller configures the IP address allocated to the service as a virtual IP (VIP) in the Netscaler.

 3. View the service using the following command: